Spencer repeating rifle: American Civil War

+The socket bayonets were utilized and based on the Spanish M-1857 "Enfield" pattern rifles.
+The manufacturing output exceeded 11,000 units, reaching approximately 11,500 units.

 The Spencer showed itself to be very reliable under combat conditions, with a sustainable rate-of-fire in excess of 20 rounds per minute.
 Compared to standard muzzle-loaders, with a rate of fire of 2–3 rounds per minute, this represented a significant tactical advantage.
 However, effective tactics had yet to be developed to take advantage of the higher rate of fire.
-Similarly, the supply chain was not well prepared enough to transport the extra ammunition.
+Similarly, the supply chain was not well enough prepared to transport the extra ammunition.
 Detractors also complained that the amount of smoke produced was such that it was hard to see the enemy, which was not surprising since even the smoke produced by muzzleloaders would quickly blind whole regiments, and even divisions as if they were standing in thick fog, especially on still days.

 One of the advantages of the Spencer was that its ammunition was waterproof and hardy, and could stand the constant jostling of long storage on the march, such as Wilson's Raid.
 The story goes that every round of paper and linen Sharps ammunition carried in the supply wagons was found useless after long storage in supply wagons.
 Spencer ammunition had no such problem owing to the new technology of metallic cartridges.

 In the late 1860s, the Spencer company was sold to the Fogerty Rifle Company and ultimately to Winchester.
 Many Spencer carbines were later sold as surplus to France where they were used during the Franco-Prussian War in 1870.

 Even though the Spencer company went out of business in 1869, (Note: Lugs gives a date of 1883 for bankruptcy, although also hints that Spencer production halted some time after the Civil War but resumed production of new models in 1882; a Spencer Company in Windsor, Ontario, was founded in 1883 and went bankrupt shortly afterwards.) ammunition was manufactured in the United States into the 1920s.
 Later, many rifles and carbines were converted to centerfire, which could fire cartridges made from the centerfire .50-70 brass.
 The original archetype of rimfire ammunition can still be obtained on the specialty market.